cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    - Unknown
        - unknown

-As documented in WB, there are two types of entities: named entities and system entities.
+There are two types of entities: :doc:`Named Entities <../userguide/entity_recognizer>` and :doc:`System Entities <../userguide/system_entities>`.
 Named entities are defined and used by application; the full list of values for each entity is defined in the file `gazetteer.txt` under each entity folder.
 System entities are defined by Workbench, and there is no need to define them.
 Examples of system entities are sys-temperature, sys-time, sys-interval etc.

 Home assistant defines and uses the following named entities: